-1st - Pull Black Waste Tank Drain Valve to drain Black Water (sewage) Tank, then close.
+• 1st - Pull Black Waste Tank Drain Valve to drain Black Water (sewage) Tank, then close.

-- 2nd Pull Gray

-Waste Tank Drain

-Valve to drain Gray

-Water (sink/shower)

 Tank, then close.

 - NOTE: DO NOT OPEN BOTH VALVES AT ONCE.
 Do not open the gray waste tank drain valve until the black tank is drained and black waste tank drain valve closed to avoid sewage back-up into gray tank.
-Gray water also rinses any black water solids from the sewage drain hose.

-- 5. Open the Gray Waste Tank Drain Valve.
+Gray water also rinses any black water solids from the sewage drain hose. - 5.
+Open the Gray Waste Tank Drain Valve.
 Be sure there are no sags in the hose to ensure complete drainage.
-Close Gray Waste Tank Drain Valve as soon as tank is empty.

-- Add an odor control chemical to the sewage holding tank through the toilet.
-These chemicals are available at most RV supply centers.

-- 7. Rinse sewage drain hose thoroughly with water before stowing.

-NOTE: We recommend that you dump all holding tanks before traveling to avoid carrying unnecessary weight.
+Close Gray Waste Tank Drain Valve as soon as tank is empty. - 6.
+Add an odor control chemical to the sewage holding tank through the toilet.
+These chemicals are available at most RV supply centers. - 7.
+Rinse sewage drain hose thoroughly with water before stowing. - NOTE: We recommend that you dump all holding tanks before traveling to avoid carrying unnecessary weight.